mahmoud/sedimental/entries/the_packaging_gradient.md

 One lesson threaded throughout
 [*Enterprise Software with Python*][esp] is that deployment is not the last step of development.
-The mark of an experienced engineers is to work backwards from deployment, planning and designing for the reality of production environments.
+The mark of an experienced engineer is to work backwards from deployment, planning and designing for the reality of production environments.